Crinklebine/trump_watcher/README.md

 3. TrumpWatcher will appear in your system tray (near the clock).
 4. Right-click the tray icon for options like Open Truth Social, About, or Exit.

-✅ That's it!
-No complicated installation required.
+✅ No installation process — just run the EXE.

 ---